adityaavhad7/demo-project-/README.md

-# learn-c
+# 🧑‍💻 Learn C

-This is my first GitHub repository.
+This is my first GitHub repository, created to practice and strengthen my understanding of **C programming** fundamentals.
-It contains simple C programs created while learning the basics of programming in C.
+It includes simple yet essential programs written while learning core programming concepts.

+## 📘 About
+These programs are designed to help me practice:
+- Variables and Data Types
+- Input and Output
+- Loops and Conditional Statements
+- Functions
+- (File Handling – coming soon)

-## 📁 Files
+## 📁 Programs Included
-- **hello.c** → Prints “Hello World”
+1. **hello.c** → Prints “Hello, World!”
-- **sum.c** → Calculates the sum of two numbers
+2. **sum.c** → Calculates the sum of two numbers using user input
-- **average.c** → Calculates the average of three numbers
+3. **average.c** → Calculates the average of three numbers
-- **calculator.c** → Performs basic arithmetic operations
-- **even_odd.c** → Checks if a number is even or odd
+4. **even_odd.c** → Checks whether a number is even or odd
+5. **calculator.c** → Performs basic arithmetic operations
-- **factorial.c** → Calculates the factorial of a number
+6. **factorial.c** → Calculates the factorial of a number

-## 💡 About
+## 💡 Purpose
-These programs are written to practice input/output, loops, conditional statements, and basic logic in C programming.
+This repository reflects my learning journey in **C programming**, focusing on building a strong foundation in logic, syntax, and problem-solving.